varkeymjohn/secure-AI-HR-agent/README.md

 ### 🔴 Expected Result — Exploit Success

 The agent will bypass normal resume evaluation and blindly follow the injected command.
 In the "Live HR Database" panel, Alice Johnson (EMP01) will instantly turn red with a status of "Terminated".
-The AI executed the database change with zero human oversight[cite: 7].
+The AI executed the database change with zero human oversight.

 ## Phase 2: Testing the Defense (Secure Agent)